ava-labs/awm-relayer/README.md

   `"http-headers": map[string]string`

-  - Additional http headers to include in the API requests.
+  - Additional HTTP headers to include in the API requests.

 `"info-api": APIConfig`